neutmute/Jams.Api/readme.md

 # JAMS Scheduler API
 [![Build status](https://ci.appveyor.com/api/projects/status/0u6fh1vh1ux3mj88/branch/master?svg=true)](https://ci.appveyor.com/project/neutmute/jams-api/branch/master)

 JAMS Scheduler has assemblies that can be used for an API.
-As an API the assemblies and documentation are somewhat lacking.
+As an API the JAMS assemblies and documentation are somewhat lacking.

-This is an official wrapper around their API.
+This is an unofficial wrapper around their API that provides injectable services.

 ## Jams.Core
 Contains `JAMSShr.dll`